 The palace and park ensemble “Oranienbaum” is located in the city of Lomonosov, so named in Soviet times in honor of the great Russian scientist Mikhail Lomonosov.
 It is located on the southern coast of the Gulf of Finland, 40 km from St. Petersburg near Peterhof.
 In addition to the ensemble, the pre-revolutionary name of the Oranienbaum locality is also the railway station of the city.

 In 1703, St. Petersburg was laid at the mouth of the Neva River, which, by the will of Emperor Peter 1, soon became the capital of the Russian state.
 For the speedy development of the coastal areas, Peter 1 distributed land to his associates for the construction of palaces and residences.
 At the same time, in the vast territories, the grandiose construction of imperial suburban residences began.
 Founded in 1710, the Peterhof Road, which ran along the southern coast, connected the brilliant architectural and park creations of St. Petersburg, Strelna, and Peterhof.
 Peter entrusted the monitoring of the construction of St. Petersburg and its environs to his closest associate, His Grace Prince Alexander Menshikov, who was appointed Governor General.
-He himself was granted extensive plots, where in 1711 the construction of the estate, called Oranienbaum, began.
+He himself was granted extensive plots.
+In 1711 the construction of the estate, called Oranienbaum, began while the construction of the Menshikov palace in St Petersburg had aready been in progress.

 The construction of the Grand Palace for Prince Menshikov in Oranienbaum was completed in 1727, but the happy owner could enjoy his luxurious suburban residence for a short time, as soon after the death of his patrons, Emperor Peter 1 and then his wife Empress Catherine 1 fell into disgrace and was exiled to Siberia.
 The once richest and most powerful Russian nobleman was deprived of property and titles and ended his days in a small shack in poverty and disease.